Leccon1/My-practices-in-the-frontend-mentor/README.md

 Practices in [Frontend Mentor Website](https://www.frontendmentor.io/)
 ---

+P.S.
+Those folders in the source that are not marked because the submodule in them was not used by VITE

+---
 ## in the demo folder, there are projects in which I used vite

 ---